 **International Organization for Migration, January 2023

-MSF supports the emergency department and surgical and intensive care units with medical care at the Kostiantynivka Hospital, where our teams mostly see trauma cases.
+MSF supports the emergency department and surgical and intensive care units with medical care at the Kostiantynivka and Selydove Hospitals in Donetsk, and hospitals in Kherson, where our teams mostly see trauma cases.
 We also developed an agile emergency response capacity in coordination with the authorities that aims at providing access to comprehensive healthcare for civilians when the frontline is moving.
-Our response includes a medical mobile team, which visits areas close to the frontline and provides urgent medical services based on the needs in both Dnipro and Zaporizhzhia.

 We send donations of medical supplies and hygiene kits to medical facilities, and provide training support for emergency responses, managing a high influx of war wounded, decontamination, trauma, gender-based violence and mental health.
 We also provide emergency room and direct, hands-on surgical support.
 In addition, our ambulances transfer patients from facilities close to the frontline to hospitals further away from the fighting, where they can access the care they need.
 Some of the ambulances are equipped for intensive care support.

 MSF mobile clinics provide basic healthcare services, psychological counselling and social services, sexual and reproductive health services, mental healthcare and health promotion.
 Our teams also contribute to the rehabilitation of healthcare facilities damaged during the fighting.
 Through these mobile clinics, we also provide medicines for people with chronic illnesses such as hypertension, asthma, diabetes, heart disease and epilepsy.
 We also refer severely unwell patients to hospitals, provide psychological first aid and mental health consultations, and distribute basic relief items.